KimRass/warehouse/Data Science/Machine Learning/README.md

 - `shape`
 	- ***A shape tuple (integers), not including the batch size***.
 For instance, shape=(32,) indicates that the expected input will be batches of 32-dimensional vectors.
 	- ***Elements of this tuple can be None; "None" elements represent dimensions where the shape is not known.***
+	- Note that `shape` does not include the batch dimension.
 ## `Dropout(rate)`
 - Source: https://www.tensorflow.org/api_docs/python/tf/keras/layers/Dropout
 - `rate`